Associate Professor Deborah Payne

 Recent research projects have explored issues in relation to women and disability: motherhood and disability; disabled women’s perspectives on breast and cervical screening; sexuality and disability)

-and assisted reproductive technologies (‘short cycle’ IVF, embryo donation).
+- Other research has explored women and their partners’ experiences and assisted reproductive technologies (‘short cycle’ IVF, embryo donation).

 Deborah is an experienced Masters and Doctoral supervisor, supervising postgraduate students researching the above areas and/or using Foucauldian influenced methodologies.

 Women with disabilities' barriers and enablers to cervical and breast cancer screening.